esphome/esphome-docs/components/wifi_now.rst

           bssid: <Mac ID Device B>
           password: "<communication B between C password>"

-For basic communication you add a on_receive even on the receiving device, see :ref:`on_receive <_wifi-now_on_receive>` for details:
+To accomplish basic communication, add an `on_receive` event on the receiving device, see :ref:`on_receive <_wifi-now_on_receive>` for details:

 .. code-block:: yaml